sinmrinal/collab-ide/.github/README.md

 ## About

-A browser based collaborative code editor made with [react](reactjs.org).
+A CRDT based collaborative code editor made with [react](reactjs.org).
-Backend is seperate python [project](https://github.com/sinmrinal/collab-ide-backend) made with python.
+Backend is in separate [project](https://github.com/sinmrinal/collab-ide-backend) made with python.

 ## Local Development